cacophony-wj/LeS/README.md

 ## BEFORE YOU CONTINUE:

-The GitHub version is more current than the one downloaded from Wabbajack.
-Download 2.0.1 from releases ->
+The UI version is the most up to date.
+Get the one from Wabbajack's Main Menu (UI)

 ## Preamble